 The good news: Phil Jackson is no longer in charge, which means they're ahead of where they were this time last year.
 No more geometry, no more fortune cookie tweets.
-Instead, organizational clarity and transparency seems to be the priority for the new regime.
+Instead, organizational clarity and transparency seem to be the priorities for the new regime.

 "Whatever issues there were last year, we'll make sure those aren't part of who we are moving forward and make sure that our players understand exactly what we expect from them," Knicks president Steve Mills said Monday during the team's media day, "and that we understand what they expect from us, as management, and make sure we have a good environment moving forward."

 And this isn't to suggest Porzingis is beyond the silliness that took place around Madison Square Garden last season.
-He reportedly skipped out on his exit meeting in April due to his frustration with Knicks head coach Jeff Hornacek, according to reporter Peter Vecsey.
-In an account that has since being confirmed to Bleacher Report, Hornacek asked Porzingis' best friend on the team, Willy Hernangomez, to tell Porzingis to "stop playing like a p---y."
+He reportedly skipped out on his exit meeting in April because of his frustration with Knicks head coach Jeff Hornacek, according to reporter Peter Vecsey.
+In an account that has since been confirmed to Bleacher Report, Hornacek asked Porzingis' best friend on the team, Willy Hernangomez, to tell Porzingis to "stop playing like a p---y."

-Porzingis, on Monday during his first press conference since the missed exit meeting, was singing a similar tune:
+Porzingis, on Monday during his first press conference since the missed exit meeting, sang a similar tune:

-Not entirely convincing, but it's also worth noting Porzingis only flew back from Latvia this weekend, meaning he pushed returning to the team as long as possible.
+Not entirely convincing, and it's also worth noting Porzingis only flew back from Latvia this weekend, meaning he pushed returning to the team as long as possible.

 More concerning, though, is the way the Knicks seem to be collecting centers as if they're rare coins.
-They already had Hernangomez, Joakim Noah and Kyle O'Quinn on the roster.
-Bringing in Enes Kanter from the Thunder in the Carmelo trade gives the Knicks four centers plus Porzingis, meaning they have four more than the majority of teams playing in today's small-ball, pace-and-space league.
+They already had Hernangomez, Joakim Noah and Kyle O'Quinn.
+Bringing in Enes Kanter from the Thunder in the Carmelo trade gave the Knicks four centers plus Porzingis, meaning they have four more than the majority of teams playing in today's small-ball, pace-and-space league.

 "I'm not uncomfortable at the 4," Porzingis said Monday.